jpsm83/health/documentation/n8n/seo.md

 - Should reflect the educational and wellness nature of the content

 **SLUG:**
-- Slug will be the article title in lowercases separate by hyphens
+- Slug will be the article title converted to URL-safe format
+- **CRITICAL: Must be browser-compatible - NO accents, NO special characters, NO non-ASCII characters**
+- **MANDATORY RULES:**
+  - Convert to lowercase
+  - Replace spaces with hyphens
+  - Remove ALL accents and diacritical marks (é → e, ñ → n, ü → u, ç → c, á → a, í → i, ó → o, ú → u, etc.)
+  - Remove ALL special characters (!, @, #, $, %, &, *, ?, etc.)
+  - Remove ALL non-ASCII characters - normalize to ASCII only
+  - Replace multiple consecutive hyphens with single hyphen
+  - Remove leading/trailing hyphens
-- Must use lowercase letters and hyphens
+  - **Only allow: lowercase letters (a-z), numbers (0-9), and hyphens (-)**
-- Must avoid special characters and spaces
+- **Examples:**
+  - "Café & Wellness" → "cafe-wellness"
+  - "São Paulo Health" → "sao-paulo-health"
+  - "Intimität & Beziehung" → "intimitat-beziehung"
+  - "Salud y Bienestar" → "salud-y-bienestar"
+  - "Santé & Beauté" → "sante-beaute"
+  - "Salute e Bellezza" → "salute-e-bellezza"

 **HREFLANG:**
 - MUST ALWAYS BE "en" (ENGLISH ONLY)